franchsli/whatsapp_clone_django/README.md

 ## DO RIGHT NOW

+- Rework statuses UI and remove duplicated HTML code adding the logic to difference whether its the User status or a Contact´s status.
 - (Chat Form) If a User deleted a chat, and want to create 'the same chat' again, remove the chat from the deleted chats list from the said User.
 - Check if...